Briansim74/Market-Making-Trading-System/research_findings.md

 The market-making system has progressed from historical research and deterministic replay to TestNet execution and live capital deployment.
 The current live sample is still primarily an execution-validation dataset, rather than sufficient evidence of statistically significant persistent profitability.

 The research has nevertheless produced several useful findings.

-First, microstructure information contains predictive content beyond the immediate quote horizon.
+1. Microstructure information contains predictive content beyond the immediate quote horizon.
 The current microprice signal shows increasing IC through the tested 5-second horizon, suggesting that the information may be more useful for short-horizon fair-value adjustment than for purely ultra-fast prediction.

-Second, market-making edge is conditional.
+2. Market-making edge is conditional.
 The usefulness of a signal depends on the liquidity regime, toxicity of incoming flow, inventory state and execution conditions under which the quote is provided.

-Third, execution is a first-class component of the strategy rather than an implementation detail.
+3. Execution is a first-class component of the strategy rather than an implementation detail.
 Queue position, cancellation dynamics, latency, snapshot age and fill selection can determine whether a statistically useful signal becomes economically valuable.

-Fourth, live deployment provides information that historical backtesting cannot.
+4. Live deployment provides information that historical backtesting cannot.
 The current objective is to measure the gap between simulated and realized:
     - fill probability
     - queue depletion
     - latency
     - quote persistence
     - toxicity
     - markout
     - inventory behaviour

 The research framework is therefore:
 ```
              Hypothesis
                   ↓
              Measurement
                   ↓
          Out-of-Sample Test
                   ↓
            Execution Model
                   ↓